History of the Cornish Tavern

 Unlike the modern car or bus, stagecoaches and their teams required regular rest stops along their routes of travel.
-There were two stops on Old Sandwich Road in Plymouth--one in Ellisville and the other at The Cornish Tavern.
-The tavern was built in 1792 by Josiah Cornish, who along with his wife Abigail Clark Cornish, affectionately nicknamed "Nabby," maintained the tavern as an inn and popular meeting place for many years.
+There were two stops on Old Sandwich Road in Plymouth – one in Ellisville and the other at The Cornish’s Tavern.
+The Cornish Tavern was built in 1792 by Josiah Cornish, who along with his wife “Nabby” (Abigail Clark Cornish) maintained the tavern as an inn and popular loyal meeting place for many years.

 “Was that the Cornish’s where you had your parties?”

 “Yes; Cornish’s Tavern, eight miles or so on the old stage road that goes from Boston through Plymouth down to the Cape.”

 “Up at Cornish’s we just took that tavern and all that was in it, and rummaged and helped ourselves and turned things upside down.
 And we had a great supper, and we danced four-handed reels, and some the double – shuffle, and we played plays”